On the Optimality of Pseudo-polynomial Algorithms for Integer Programming: Introduction

+Note that although there is still a gap between the upper bound of Cunningham and Geelen from Proposition~\ref{thmCG} and the lower bound provided by Theorem~\ref{thm:lowbranchwidth0}, the lower bounds given in Theorems~\ref{thm:lowentries} and \ref{thm:lowbranchwidth} are asymptotically tight in the following sense.
+The proof of Cunningham and Geelen in \cite{CunninghamG07} actually implies the upper bound stated in Theorem~\ref{thmCGlin}.
+We provide a self-contained proof in this paper for the reader's convenience.

+\begin{theorem} \IP with non-negative $m\times n$ matrix $A$ given together with a path decomposition of its column matroid of width $k$ is solvable in time $\OO((\valueB+1)^{k+1}mn + m^2n)$. \end{theorem} Then by Theorem~\ref{thm:lowbranchwidth}, we cannot relax the $(\valueB+1)^k$ factor in Theorem~\ref{thmCGlin} {even} if we allow in the running time an arbitrary function depending on $k$, while Theorem~\ref{thm:lowentries} shows a similar lower bound in terms of $\valueB$ instead of $k$.
+Put together the results imply that no matter how much one is allowed to compromise on either the path-width or the bound on $\valueB$, it is unlikely that the algorithm of Theorem \ref{thmCGlin} can be improved.

+The \pw of matrix $A$ does not exceed its rank and thus the number of constraints in \IP.
+Hence, similar to Proposition~\ref{thmCG}, Theorem~\ref{thmCGlin} generalizes the result of Papadimitriou when restricted to non-negative matrices.
+Also we note that the assumption of non-negativity is unavoidable (without any further assumptions such as a bounded domain for the variables) in this setting because \IP is NP-hard when the constraint matrix $A$ is allowed to have negative values (in fact even when restricted to $\{-1,0,1\}$) and the branchwidth of the column matroid of $A$ is at most 3.
+A close inspection of the instances they construct in their NP-hardness reduction shows that the column matroids of the resulting constraint matrices are in fact direct sums of circuits, implying that even their \emph{\pw} is bounded by 3.

-\paragraph*{Organization of the paper.} The remaining part of the paper is organized as follows.
-The main technical part of the paper is devoted to proving Theorem~\ref{thm:lowbranchwidth} and Theorem~\ref{thm:lowentries}.
-Therefore, once we have set up the requisite preliminary definitions, we begin with Section~\ref{sec:lowbranchwidth} where we prove Theorem~\ref{thm:lowbranchwidth}.
-The first part of this section contains an overview of both reductions and could be helpful for the reader in navigating the paper.
-We then prove Theorem~\ref{thm:lowentries} in Section~\ref{sec:lowentries} and Theorem~\ref{thmCGlin} in Section~\ref{sec:thmCGlin} (completing the results for constant {\pw}) and that of Theorem~\ref{thm:ETHIP} in Section~\ref{sec:lowrank}.
+{\bf Organization of the paper.} The rest of the paper is organized as follows.
+There are two main technical parts to this paper.
+The first part (Section~\ref{Sec:ETHlowerbounds}) is devoted to proving Theorem~\ref{thm:ETHIP} and Theorem~\ref{thm:ETHIP2} (our ETH based lower bounds) while the second part (Section~\ref{sec:SETHLB}) is devoted to proving Theorem~\ref{thm:lowbranchwidth} and Theorem~\ref{thm:lowentries} (our SETH based lower bounds), and consequently, Theorem~\ref{thm:lowbranchwidth0}.
+For all our reductions, we begin by giving an overview in order to help the reader (especially in the SETH based reductions) navigate the technical details in the reductions.
+We then prove Theorem~\ref{thm:lowentries} in Section~\ref{sec:lowentries} and Theorem~\ref{thmCGlin} in Section~\ref{sec:thmCGlin} (completing the results for constant {\pw}).